-- Approved applicants will be sent four (4) original License Agreements to be completed and returned to the Department of Health & Human Services (HHS).
+Step 3.
+Once approved, applicants will be sent four (4) original License Agreements to be completed and returned to the Department of Health & Human Services.

-- Properly completed License Agreements will be forwarded to the Business Administrator (BA) to be executed.
-The License shall be valid for 2 years from the day License is executed by the BA.
+Step 4.
+Properly completed License Agreements will be forwarded to the Business Administrator (BA) to be executed.
+The License shall be valid for one (1) year from the day License is executed by the BA.

-- After receiving the Tenant copy of the executed License, the applicant must notify HHS and together a representative of the applicant and HHS will inspect the site to locate and mitigate any hazardous conditions.
-If a dangerous condition exists that cannot be remedied at reasonable cost to the City, the License may be revoked.
+Step 5.
+After receiving the Tenant copy of the executed License, the lessee/applicant must notify HHS to proceed with a site inspection with HHS representative and Lessee.
+The site inspection will locate and mitigate any hazardous conditions.
+If a dangerous condition exists that cannot be remedied at a reasonable cost to the City, the License may be revoked.